riversoforion/numeris-js/README.md

 ## Command Line Usage

-Install the Romanus package globally:
+Install the Numeris package globally:

 ```
 # NPM
-$ npm i -g romanus
+$ npm i -g numeris
 # Yarn
-$ yarn global add romanus
+$ yarn global add numeris
 ```

-If the above command installs Romanus somewhere in the user's path, then it can be run directly:
+If the above command installs Numeris somewhere in the user's path, then it can be run directly:

 ```
-$ romanus --integer 139
+$ numeris --integer 139
 RESULT: CXXXIX
-$ romanus --roman MDCII
+$ numeris --roman MDCII
 RESULT: 1602
 ```